ga-wdi-lessons/pseudocode/readme.md

 ```
 >This example's sequence is very thorough!
 However, we are still assuming certain conditions that our utensils or ingredients already exist.
 What if we are out of plates?
 Will we grab a napkin instead to place our sandwich on?
 What if we are out of jelly?
 Will you throw the sandwich away or eat it with just peanut butter?

 Computers are not smart.
 We need to give them step by step instructions to account for conditions.
-They can not adapt to changes without being explicitly told.
+They can not adapt to make changes without being explicitly told.
 Programing is a series of tasks, which can be completed only if a certain number of conditions are met.

-**2. Problem - To_oz**
+**3. Problem - To_oz**

 <!--I added this structure as I was looking up PseudoCode examples so feel free to take it out or if you would like me to expand on it I can as well-->